ArrigoCoen/Faculty_schedule_simulation/09 Grading teachers assigment/README.md

-# Data extraction
+# Grading assigments

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here is explained how we grade the assigments.